 Wound management and its history

-This video by Professor Finn Gottrup will help you understand terminologies related to wound management and will enlighten you on its interesting history.
+In this video Professor Finn Gottrup discusses some terminology related to wound management and shares some of its interesting history.

 Did you know?